Childeric III: Background

 Following the reign of Dagobert I (629–634), the power of the Merovingian kings gradually declined into a ceremonial role, while the real power in the Frankish kingdom was increasingly wielded by the mayors of the palace.
 In 718, Charles Martel combined the roles of mayor of the palace of Neustria and mayor of the palace of Austrasia, consolidating his position as the most powerful man in Francia.
-After the death of king Theuderic IV in 737, the throne remained vacant, and Charles Martel became de facto king.
+After the death of king Theuderic IV in 737, Charles Martel ruled without a king on the throne.

 After Charles Martel's death in 741, Carloman and Pepin the Short, his sons by his first wife Rotrude, became co-mayors of the palace.
 However, they soon faced revolts from their younger half-brother Grifo and their brother-in-law Odilo, Duke of Bavaria.
 These revolts may have played a part in their decision to fill the throne with a Merovingian king after a six-year vacancy to add legitimacy to their reigns.

-Life

-Childeric's parentage and his relation to the Merovingian family are uncertain.
-He may have been either the son of Chilperic II or Theuderic IV.
-However, he may have been totally unrelated, and simply a puppet used by the Mayors.